sunLemonade/Lesson01/README.md

 # Lesson01
-I want to try how to delete a basic
+I want to try how to delete a basic!